ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 A testing strategy describes how the test policy is implemented and it should help each team member to better understand what kind of test to write, how many and how to write them.
-This testing strategy refers to the testing policy described above, for Phase 1 and 2.
+This testing strategy refers to the testing policy described above.

 Because of the diversity of SKA development teams and the diversity of the nature of the systems that they work upon (ranging